-Non-residential uses shall be limited to the following intensities:
+Non-residential uses shall be limited to the following maximum intensities:

-- 500,000 square feet of Commercial Uses (retail, personal services, restaurants, etc.) - The following uses consistent with the Economic Development Center land use designation: - o 450,000 square feet of Commercial Office (business/professional offices, etc.) - 450,000 square feet of Light Industrial Uses (as referenced in the FLUA Regulation Section of the Plan) - o 600,000 square feet of Research and Development Uses (Laboratory, Manufacturing and Processing, and other related "clean" industrial uses) - 200,000 square feet of Civic uses (government services, places of worship, daycare facilities, etc.) - 150 room Hotel - 3,000 student College/University - C. Development of the site must conform with the Site Data table, the Conceptual Plan and the Guiding Implementing Principles. - D. The Zoning development order shall include the provision of at least 10% of the residential units shall be provided as workforce housing. - E. The Zoning development order shall include provisions requiring the project to address regional drainage and/or water supply needs: providing at least 160 cfs discharge (1"/day) on peak, and a flowage easement for 250 acres of lake, and/or other equivalent solutions. - F. Prior to the adoption hearing, the Conceptual Plan and Implementing Principles shall be revised as follows: - The Conceptual Plan shall be revised to indicate that a maximum of 15% of Enclave may be developed under the PUD-Residential Pod standards; - Depict location of Rural Parkways on the Conceptual Plan; and - The Implementing Principles shall be revised to include provisions consistent with the "Transect Zone" definition in the Plan. - G. The Zoning development order shall include a "Transect Plan" which further details the Transect Zones and sub-zones, demonstrating full compliance with all relevant policies, the Conceptual Plan and Implementing Principles. - H. To ensure a balanced development with a diversity of uses: at the time of rezoning, the project shall include a phasing plan and/or conditions of approval requiring minimum non-residential development to be included in each phase, unless all non-residential uses are built-out.
+- 500,000 square feet of Commercial uses (retail, personal services, restaurants, etc.) - The following uses consistent with the Economic Development Center land use designation: - 450,000 square feet of Commercial Office uses (business/professional offices, etc.) - 450,000 square feet of Light Industrial Uses (as referenced in the FLUA Regulation Section of the Plan) - 600,000 square feet of Research and Development Uses (Laboratory, Manufacturing and Processing, and other related "clean" industrial uses) - 1,050,000 square feet of Light Industrial and Research and Development uses defined as those that are not likely to cause undesirable effects upon nearby areas; these uses shall not cause or result in the dissemination of excessive dust, smoke, fumes, odor, noise, vibration, or light beyond the boundaries of the lot on which the use is conducted - 200,000 square feet of Civic uses (government services, places of worship, daycare facilities, etc.) - 150 room Hotel - 3,000 student College/University - C. Development of the site must conform with the Site Data table, the Conceptual Plan and the Guiding Implementing Principles. - D. The Zoning development order shall include the provision of at least 10% of the residential units shall be provided as workforce housing. - E. The Zoning development order shall include provisions requiring the project to address regional drainage and/or water supply needs: providing at least 160 cfs discharge (1"/day) on peak, and a flowage easement for 250 acres of lake, and/or other equivalent solutions. - F. Prior to the adoption hearing, tThe Conceptual Plan and Implementing Principles require that shall be revised as follows: - The Conceptual Plan establishes shall be revised to indicate that a maximum of 15% of Enclave may be developed under the PUD-Residential Pod standards; - The Conceptual Plan d-ppicts the location of Rural Parkways on the Conceptual Plan; and - The Implementing Principles establish shall be revised to include provisions consistent with the "Transect Zone" definition in the Plan. - G. The Zoning development order shall include a "Transect Plan" which further details the Transect Zones and sub-zones, demonstrating full compliance with all relevant policies, the Conceptual Plan and Implementing Principles. - H. To ensure a balanced development with a diversity of uses: at the time of rezoning and any subsequent development order amendments, the project shall include a phasing plan and/or conditions of approval requiring minimum non-residential development_uses to be included in each phase concurrent with residential uses, unless all non-residential uses are built-out.